giufus/elasticli.rs/README.md

 ### Defaults
-There are some defaults in the code in case you don't specify them.
+There are some defaults in the code in case you don't specify them:
 - `http` as protocol
 - `127.0.0.1` as host
 - `9200` as port